jarulsamy/SimmerTheToads/ElevatorPitch/script.md

     anywhere we may need additional help within the team.
 Our team has the diverse skill set and varied interests to make solving this problem possible.

+- Natalie: I've taken a few ML classes so I'd love to work on that prtion of the project.
+I also have experience with front end development and some experience with react.
+Our team chose a project that we are all really interested in and that plays to our strengths.